The people who walked in darkness

 The sabbatical was also important to my wife Anne and me.
 It gave us a preview of retirement.
 Anne is an extrovert, but I like quiet time.
 We fell into a rhythm, starting with breakfast together every day.
 Mornings, we retreated to our personal spaces in the home we have chosen for our retirement in Lancaster, Pennsylvania.
 She has a studio on the third floor of the house; I have an office on the second floor in the back of the house.
 We met for lunch, after which I went on a long 4-5 mile walk around the city.
 We met for tea later in the afternoon, then a late dinner.

-were able to visit us on the weekends.
+Our children and grandchildren were able to visit us on the weekends.
 Anne and I have been unable to do anything on the weekends since I am most often working.
 But most people, including our children who are employed in secular jobs, are free on the weekends.

-was completed the Wednesday night before Thanksgiving.
+The remodel of our kitchen was completed the Wednesday night before Thanksgiving.
 All but one of our children was able to come to Pennsylvania to spend it with us.

-what the experience of the diocese has meant for me.
+It’s too early to say what the experience of the diocese has meant for me.
 It has been a wonderful but challenging ministry.
 I’m someone who gets bored if I don’t have a challenge.
 As a priest, I knew it was time to go when my parishes were running themselves.
 I think a lot of people look forward to getting to that place, but not me.
 I can honestly say that the diocese has never bored me.

 The time I was given to be away from the day-to-day work of bishop makes it seem less oppressive upon my return.